opennode/waldur-core/docs/api/historical_data.rst

     ...
     ]

-Notice: If there is no data about object for given timestamp - there will not be any "object" for corresponding point in response.
+NB!
+There will not be any "object" for corresponding point in response if there is no data about object for a given timestamp.

 Response example:

 .. code-block:: http

     GET api/quotas/4080f44763b84a9c83a0983f3b025b23/history/?point=1436094582&point=143000000 HTTP/1.1
     Content-Type: application/json